derzorngottes/deprecated-personal-site/about.md

 permalink: /about/
 ---

 Hi.
 I'm a full stack developer in Seattle.

-You can see some of my recent work [here](https://gist.github.com/derzorngottes/f4c82fb0ef08689516748a48ec914104).
+I enjoy working on projects that invoke creativity and connection with others.
+I'm currently studying up on C#/Unity, functional programming, and digital rights.
+Think we could collaborate?
+Drop me a line **[here](mailto:amy.conchie@gmail.com)**.

 I dabble in photography and music (primarily synthesis and the theremin).
 I used to write fiction.
 I still do, but I used to, too.